Adnan-Memos/Kofi-Kinara/README.md

 - Follow coding best practices.
 - Submit pull requests with clear commit messages.
 - Report bugs and suggest features via GitHub Issues.

+## Code of Conduct

+This project adheres to the [Contributor Covenant](CODE_OF_CONDUCT.md).
+By participating, you agree to abide by its terms.

 ## License